mia-js/mia-js/README.md

 * `identity` - Identity of this route method.
 This identity has to be unique in this routes file
 * `decrecated` - *optional* Add this flag to mark a route as deprecated.
 The will lead to a notice field when requesting the api and highlighting in [Swagger::Docs](https://github.com/richhollis/swagger-docs) documentation
 * `modified` - Date when is route has been modified.
 Used in generic controllers `generic-listServices`
-* `rateLimiter` - Limit the request rate for an interval time range and max request for this single route.
-Memcached needed to use rateLimiter
+* `rateLimit` - Limit the request rate for an interval time range and max request for this single route.
+Memcached needed to use rateLimit
 * `docs` - *optional* Set to true|false to make this route method available in automatically generated documentation
 * `description` - *optional* Give your route a more details description of what this services does.
 Used in automatically generated documentation.
 * `environment` - *optional* Define environments for a route method.
 The route method is only registered and available public if the environment name matches the current environment name on server startup.
 You can creates routes for testing purpose and just deploy them to your staging servers and disable and hide them on your production environment.